What’s the first thing you should do, when you finish reading this post?

 SAVE THE TWO TABLES we put inside this article about Children and Adolescents training.
 Save them where you have the easiest access and use them everytime you have a doubt!
 No matter if it’s your smartphone or your laptop.
 If you are a “pencil and paper” teacher, print the tables and attach them to your notes.

-When you have doubts about what to prioritize in your Karate classes – from 2 to +21 years old -, consult the tables… Don’t come up with fancy but unappropriate exercises for each of those ages!
+When you have doubts about what to prioritize in your Karate classes – from 2 to +21 years old -, consult the tables… Don’t come up with fancy but inappropriate exercises for each of those ages!
 We’re talking about next generations health and development.

-You, as a Karate coach, have the responsability of optimising your young students abilities while respecting their developmental stages.
+You, as a Karate coach, have the responsibility of optimising your young students’ abilities while respecting their developmental stages.
 There are some critical periods where you should give more attention to some skills…

 WHAT IS THE “YOUTH PHYSICAL DEVELOPMENT MODEL”?

 Fortunately, the scientific researchers Rhodri Lloyd and Jon Oliver created this model as a practical and easy-to-follow guide to every sport’s trainer or teacher.
-And most important, based on the scientific evidences available only 4 or 5 years ago (2012).
+And most important, based on the scientific evidence available only 4 or 5 years ago (2012).
 To our knowledge, since that period, there wasn’t a new model (and so rigorous) being presented.

 Nevertheless, we all have to look to Youth Physical Development Model in a dynamic and evolutional way.
 Because Science is always giving us new knowledge.
 Don’t you ever forget this!!